FRom the pRL / translated work (JAPANESE) / C20TH / asia / japan

 - Wider reading – Isolated Lives of Japan’s Social Recluses (National Geographic photo-essay)

 Write this Learner Portfolio in the style of a practice Paper 2 response.
 You can use one of the prompts below, or another prompt given to you by your teacher.
-Although Paper 2 requires you to write about two literary works, for the sake of this exercise you could focus only on your response to The Elephant Vanishes, or you could try to compare your ideas to another literary work you have studied.
+Although Paper 2 requires you to write about two literary works, for the sake of this exercise you could focus only on your response to The Elephant Vanishes, or you could try to compare your ideas to another literary work you have studied (visit this post for more help with Paper 2 ).

 Choose one of the following prompts (or use another prompt you may have been given), talk with your teacher about how to approach and structure your writing, then complete your portfolio entry:

 - Animals and images drawn from the world of animals are a rich source of inspiration for writers.
-Discuss how animals are used to develop central ideas in at least two works you have studied.
+Discuss how animals are used to develop central ideas in works of literature you have studied.

-- Explore how women are represented as stronger than men in two of the literary works you have studied.
+- Explore how women are represented as stronger than men in the literary works you have studied.

 Towards Assessment: Higher Level Essay